slatekit/kiit-site/src/hugo/slatekit-v3/content/start/overview.md

 {{% section-end mod="start/overview" %}}

 ## Performance
-Performance details of the various modules will be coming soon.
-However, for the most part, the modules are thin layers over existing items and are expected to not impact performance and or be fairly negligable.
-For example, the thin abstractions over Cloud Queues/Files such as AWS S3/SQS.
+Performance details of the various modules will be coming soon and available/documented within each applicable module such as Jobs, APIs, Queues, etc. Generally speaking, most modules are thin layers over existing items and are expected to not impact performance and or be fairly negligable such as the thin abstractions over Cloud Queues/Files such as AWS S3/SQS.
 <table class="table table-bordered table-striped">
     <tr>
         <td><strong>Type</strong></td>